allenea/PyDatPicture/README.md

 ## 2.3 Setting up your main.py file

 **The user only needs to modify the main.py file, as needed.
-More often than not the default settings will not need to be changed.**
+More often than not the default settings will not need to be changed.
+If the user wishes to include their own cartopy mapping routine, they can do so in the my_PyDatPicture_mapping.py template using the provided function definition.**

 #### EXTRACT_PHOTO_METADATA
 	Default: True -> Get Data
-	Alternative: False -> Use an existing datafile created by PyDatPicture
+	Alternative: False -> Use an existing data file created by PyDatPicture
 > my_run.EXTRACT_PHOTO_METADATA = True